Skip to content

 API - flushSyncData

-When configuring guanceModule.sdkConfig as true, no additional operations are required; the SDK will automatically synchronize.
+When configuring guanceModule.sdkConfig as true, no additional operations are required, and the SDK will automatically synchronize.

-When configuring guanceModule.sdkConfig as false, you need to actively trigger the data synchronization method to synchronize data.
+When configuring guanceModule.sdkConfig as false, actively trigger the data synchronization method to synchronize data.

 WebView Data Monitoring